 If you want to succeed in major gift fundraising, you need a staff member to lead the charge.
 For most nonprofits, that position is filled by the major gifts officer.

-To help dissect the role of the major gifts officer, this post has been divided into four frequently asked questions about the position.
+To help dissect the role of the major gifts officer, this post has been divided into five frequently asked questions about the position.

 Let's begin with the first and most obvious question...